 Industrial development has potential to significantly increase pollutant loads in stormwater runoff.
-This is particularly dependent on the type of industry.
-On this basis, stormwater quality management should be undertaken on an individual Lot basis to target specific contaminants being generated from industrial sites.
+This is particularly dependent on the type of industry utilising the site.
+On this basis, stormwater quality management shall be undertaken on an individual Lot basis, to target specific contaminants being generated.